Current Program Details

 + Who can participate?

-Any undergraduate student currently enrolled at PLNU can request a mentor.
-Mentors are comprised of PLNU staff, faculty, or friends of the university (spouses of staff/ faculty, alums, qualfied community members).
-Potential mentors will submit an application and references.
+Any student with sophomore standing in fall 2015 can request a mentor.
+Mentors are comprised of senior students.
+Potential senior student mentors will submit an application and references.

 + How does the matching process work?

 At the beginning of each semester, our office reviews mentor applications and student requests for mentors.
 Matches are made based on availability, the questions answered in the application/ request forms, and knowledge, if any, of the participants.
 Matches are made on a first-come, first-serve basis and mentoring will begin a couple of weeks into each semester.
 Matches made later in the semester are exceptions and depend on whether mentors or mentees are available.